Skantes/skantes.github.io/_posts/2021-01-20-introducing-vlcbenchmark.md

 It will rate Android devices according to their capacity to play videos, and then publish the results on our [website](https://bench.videolabs.io), so that people can consult devices' scores.

+This app is developped by [Videolabs](https://videolabs.io) a company that was founded by [VideoLAN's](https://videolan.org) president to have full time developpers work on VLC.

 ## Why ?